daniellecrobinson/Data-Rescue-PDX/README.md

 2. Check whether your dataset exisits in other places - search for the URL that was reported to Climate-mirror.
   - **Example:**
    - Google things! make sure it's in double "" so it's an exact match
-    - "www1.ncdc.noaa.gov" annual reports - e.g. "server" + keywords - we found other annual reports!
+    - "www1.ncdc.noaa.gov" annual reports (e.g. "*server*" + keywords) - we found other annual reports!
 But not ours
     - "www1.ncdc.noaa.gov/pub/data/annualreports/" - we found only a UK Met office PDF citing our PDFs!

 3. What's the status of the metadata?
  If you find metadata, grab it and paste in to a text file.
- If not we are going to create metadata for your dataset with a [JSON template](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/example.json)
+ If not you are going to create metadata in a text editor for your dataset with a [JSON template](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/example.json)

-4. [Create issue](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) on leave comment on issue with link to data or metadata
+4. [Create issue](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) and leave comment on an issue with link to data or metadata, and/or add JSON metadata you created.

 **Extra Credit**
 More on metadata file in JSON formats, [more on metadata](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [Schema](https://project-open-data.cio.gov/v1.1/schema/dataset.json)